cms-flaf/Framework/README.md

    ```
    - Use `crab/Run2_2018/*.yaml` to submit all the tasks
    - For more information about available command line arguments run `python3 RunKit/crabOverseer.py --help`
+   - For consecutive runs, if there are no modifications in the configs, it is enough to run `crabOverseer` without any arguments:
+     ```sh
+     python3 RunKit/crabOverseer.py
+     ```

 ## How to run nanoAOD->nanoAOD skims production
 ```sh